analogdevicesinc/msdk/Examples/MAX78000/CNN/digit-detection-demo/README.md

 The image input size is 74x74 pixels RGB which is 74x74x3 in HWC format.

-Before building the firmware, please make sure to enable intended mode of operation by comment/uncomment the following in `main.c`:
+Before building the firmware, please make sure to enable intended mode of operation by comment/uncomment the following in `example_config.h`:

 ```c
 //#define USE_SAMPLEDATA        // shows the sample data